-- 1. Refer to Figure 17 to connect gas supply to 1/2" npt boiler gas connection.
-Use wrench to hold factoryinstalled gas piping nipple. - 2.
-Support piping with hangers, not by boiler or its accessories. - 3.
-Purge all air from gas supply piping. - Before placing boiler in operation, check boiler and its gas connection for leaks.
+- 1. Refer to Figure 17 to connect gas supply to 1⁄2" npt boiler gas connection.
+Use wrench to hold factoryinstalled gas cock. - Support piping with hangers, not by boiler or its accessories. - 3.
+Purge all air from gas supply piping. - Before placing boiler in operation, check boiler and test all gas connections for leaks.